These Best Water Sports in Bali That are Sure to Give you an Adrenaline Rush

 5. Jet Skiing

-Jet Skiing in Bali is an exhilarating experience, as you race through the waters and experience your own mini-James Bond moment.
+Jet Skiing in Bali is an exhilarating water sport in Bali, as you race through the waters and experience your own mini-James Bond moment.
 Most operators include the cost of a lifejacket and jet-ski instructor within the ticket price, while insurance is usually excluded.
 The ride lasts 15 minutes and is an exciting way to spend your vacation on the island.
 Popular hotspots include Tanjung Benoa, Kuta and Seminyak.

 White water rafting and river rafting are exciting water-adventures that await you in Bali.
 An inflatable raft takes you down rivers, waterfalls and through freshwater pools where you can catch sight of some exotic wildlife up close.
 Ayung River is the best river to get started, being Bali's largest and longest river.
 Providing class I and II rapids, most rafters take off either from Petang village or from Campuhan.
-Telaga Waja river in East Bali is another popular site, providing class II and II rapids for those seeking moderate difficulty.
+Telaga Waja river in East Bali is another popular site for this water sport in Bali, providing class II and II rapids for those seeking moderate difficulty.

 8. Sea Walking